A History of the Catholic Faith in Pennant Hills

 With the building boom of the 1980’s, and the growth of Cherrybrook in particular, the population of the parish expanded enormously.
 Its ethnic diversity was enriched with around thirty nationalities, including most Asian countries now represented in the congregation.

-Even back in the early days the PP relied heavily on his Committee to advise on whether St. Joachim’s should be extended or the money saved for a new church to be built.
+Even back in the early days, the Parish Priest relied heavily on his Committee to advise on whether St. Joachim’s should be extended or the money saved for a new church to be built.
 Social committees organised dances, raised funds and did much to bond parishioners, but the Vatican Council forced a quantum leap in the involvement of the laity in church affairs.
-A more democratically elected parish council was formed and a Parish Mission Statement prepared.
+A more democratically elected parish council was formed and a Parish Mission Statement was prepared.

 An increasing Commitment